 Many concerts, theater plays, and other events in Kurdish have been banned in the last three years.
 Artists and musicians have difficulties finding places to organize events.

 We believe that government pressure on their opponents will increase as we get closer to the elections.
 And, so long as the international community remains silent, this repression will become even more brutal.

 Our Spokesperson for Women’s Assembly, Batman MP Ms. Ayşe Acar Başaran, wanted to make a press statement against this attack, but she was, verbally attacked by a police officer.
 He threatened her saying “I’ll nail you on the wall.”

 When HDP deputies and members protested this police provocation in front of the HDP headquarters (on May 5), the police attacked them harshly. (…) This organized attack is part of a long campaign aimed at silencing and completely eliminating the HDP.

 Alevis’ places of worship should be recognized by the state and the massacres against them should be confronted with, HDP Co-Chair Sancar has said.

-Press notice by HDP Foreign Affairs Co-spokespersons Feleknas Uca and Hişyar Özsoy: “According to the İHD’s statement of November 19, 2021, there are at least 1569 ill prisoners, 591 of whom were seriously ill…
+Statement by HDP Foreign Affairs Co-spokespersons Feleknas Uca and Hişyar Özsoy: More prisoners lose their lives in Turkey’s prisons.
+According to the Turkish Human Rights Association (İHD), on 19 November 2021, there were at least 1569 ill prisoners, 591 of whom were seriously ill…